Sleat

 Sleat (/ˈsleɪt/ SLATE) is a peninsula and civil parish on the island of Skye in the Highland council area of Scotland, known as "the garden of Skye".
 It is the home of the clan MacDonald of Sleat.
 The name comes from the Scottish Gaelic Slèite, which in turn comes from Old Norse sléttr (smooth, even), which well describes Sleat when considered in the surrounding context of the mainland, Skye and Rùm mountains that dominate the horizon all about Sleat.

 Geography

 The peninsula extends from an isthmus between the heads of Loch Eishort and Loch na Dal for 13 mi southwest to Point of Sleat at the southern tip of Skye.
 It is bounded on the northwest by Loch Eishort and on the southeast by the Sound of Sleat.
 Most of Sleat, unlike most of Skye, is fairly fertile, and though there are hills, most do not reach a great height.

+History

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Sleat in the years before the First World War.